 - Prices range from $1,795-2,595 per person depending upon which vessel you choose.

 - They are based on double occupancy both on the boat and in the hotel.
 Special pricing is available for singles who prefer not to share a cabin.

-- A fifty percent deposit is due immediately.
+- 50% deposit is due immediately.
 Credit card, check or cash payments are accepted with a 2% discount offered for cash or check payments.

-- Package prices include charter fees, flotilla fees, mooring fees, National Park fees, cruising permits, VISAR fees, goodie bags, Welcome Reception Pizza Party, Group Dinner at the Captain’s Table, beach party, “easy-on-the-cook” provisioning (including 7 breakfasts, 7 lunches, snacks and 1 dinner aboard), water, fuel, charter insurance, dinghy with motor, linens, 2 nights hotel, and 8 nights aboard your sailing vessel, gratuity for the charter base staff and and plenty of fun are included in your BVI flotilla package.
+- Package prices include charter and flotilla fees, including goodie bag, Welcome Reception Pizza party, ASA group dinner, Beach party, “Easy on the Cook” provisioning (7 breakfasts, 7 lunches, and snacks), water, fuel, mooring fees, charter insurance, dinghy with motor, linens, 2 nights hotel, 8 nights aboard, National Parks fees, cruising permits, VISAR fees, gratuity for the charter base staff, and guaranteed fun

 - Airfare, meals ashore, alcoholic beverages, airport/hotel taxi transfers, BVI departure tax, souvenirs and personal incidentals are not included.